(i)

 Exhibition

 Dawood’s exhibition Leviathan: Memories of the Future Pt.
 2 presented a (televisual) series of storyboards, masquerading as large-scale landscape paintings.
-In addition we featured the latest episode of the artist’s multi-year, multi-part series Leviathan, co-commissioned by the gallery.
+In addition, featured the latest episode of the artist’s multi-year, multi-part series Leviathan, co-commissioned by the gallery.

 Leviathan Cycle, Episode 4: Jamila reverses the usual path of migration (from North Africa to Italy) to question ideas of migration historically always being one way, and to question how crossings between Italy and North Africa are also deeply impacted by climate change affecting the marine environment both above and below the sea.